bellaliu2023/The-Physics-Grid/software.md

 ## Quantum Physics

 - [artiq](https://github.com/m-labs/artiq) - Next-generation control system for quantum information experiments
+- [C++QED](https://sourceforge.net/projects/cppqed/) - C++QED is an application-programming framework for simulating open quantum dynamics in general.
+It has demonstrated the ability to simulate full Master equation of up to several thousand, and quantum trajectories of up to several hundred thousand dimensions.

+  The basic idea is to allow users to build arbitrarily complex interacting quantum systems out of free subsystems and interactions (elements), and simulate their time evolution with a number of available time-evolution drivers.

+  C++QEDv2 specifies a small grammar to describe composite quantum systems.
+Apart from providing a number of elements out of the box, there are tools which facilitate the implementation of new elements.
+These are being added continuously, as the need arises.

+  The principal concept of the design of C++QEDv2 is that all information available at compile time should be processed as such, with the help of TMP.
+The framework is very sensitive to performance both in computer resources and coding/design.

 - [flavio](https://github.com/flav-io/flavio) - flavour phenomenology in the Standard model and beyond
 - [hepdata](https://github.com/HEPData/hepdata) - the high energy physics data repository
 - [Insensitive](https://sourceforge.net/projects/insensitive/) - Insensitive (Incredible Nuclear Spin EvolutioN SImulation Tool Intended for Visual Education) is an application to simulate the NMR experiment based on the quantum mechanical density matrix formalism.
 It is available for Mac OS X 10.6 and above and iOS 5.1.1 and above.
 Please refer to the paper published in Concepts In Magnetic Resonance, 2011, 38A (2), 17-24.